japila-books/apache-spark-internals/docs/rdd/PairRDDFunctions.md

 Cannot use map-side combining with array keys.
 ----

-combineByKeyWithClassTag throws a SparkException for the keys being of type array with the partitioner being a xref:rdd:HashPartitioner.adoc[HashPartitioner]:
+combineByKeyWithClassTag throws a SparkException for the keys being of type array with the partitioner being a rdd:HashPartitioner.md[HashPartitioner]:

 [source,plaintext]
 ----